rickhagwal/rickhagwal.github.io/index.md

 - Data Scientist at Kaleida Health
 - Data Scientist at The Wine Group
-- Data Scientist at Institutional Planning and Analysis
+- Data Science Engineer at Institutional Planning and Analysis
-- Data Scientist at Bata India Ltd.
+- Senior Software Engineer / Data Scientist at Bata India Ltd.
 - Software Developer at Velocis Systems Pvt Ltd.

 ---